syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Change-First-Day-Of-Week.md

 # Change First Day Of Week

-By default, the starting day will be Sunday.
+By default, the starting day will be taken from the device culture.
 This can be modified using `FirstDayofWeek` property.
 Changing the first day of week will be applied to both month and year view.

 {% tabs %}